-Birkett Long’s team has proven ability and a wealth of resources to deal with the set up and ongoing development of a charity, club or society.
+Birkett Long’s charity solicitors have proven ability and a wealth of resources to deal with the set up and ongoing development of a charity, club or society.

-Our prompt attention and a realistic cost structure gives the team a competitive edge over many other firms offering a similar specialism.
+Our prompt attention and a realistic cost structure give the team a competitive edge over many other firms offering a similar specialism.

 Some of our work covers: